Skip to content

 Hallucination

-A hallucination is an AI answer stated confidently but not supported by the model's training data or retrieved sources — including invented products, wrong prices, and misattributed features.
+A hallucination is an AI answer stated confidently but not supported by the model's training data or retrieved sources.
+Examples include invented products, wrong prices, and misattributed features.

 In brand contexts, hallucinations cut both ways: a model can invent a feature you don't have, or confidently recommend a product that was discontinued years ago.
 Grounded answers with citations hallucinate less, which is one reason retrieval-backed engines dominate buying queries.

 For visibility measurement, hallucination is a reason to keep receipts.
-When a reported answer looks wrong, the stored response settles what the model actually said — and gives the brand something concrete to correct at the source.
+When a reported answer looks wrong, the stored response settles what the model actually said.
+It also gives the brand something concrete to correct at the source.